dynaconf/dynaconf/docs/envvars.md

 Dynaconf prioritizes environment variables over files as the best recommendation to keep your settings.

-According to [12factorapp](https://12factor.net) is is a good practice to keep your configurations based on environment.
+According to [12factorapp](https://12factor.net) it is a good practice to keep your configurations based on environment.

 In addition to that Dynaconf offers some approaches you may want to **Optionally** follow: